1414C/cwl/README.md

 ```

-4. Open the handlers.go source code file and add the GetEC2Statuses function defintion as shown below:
+4. Open the handlers.go source code file and add the GetEC2Statuses function definition as shown below:

 ```golang